 It is popular for a strong economic presence in the financial industries.
 Bologna is known as the city of towers and it has several historical high-rise structures.

 Visit the Torre Prendiparte and the leaning towers of Bologna for beautiful structures that are a prominent part of the skyline of the city.
 Besides the towers, there are several amazing Piazzas and buildings like Piazza Maggiore that are a must-visit.

 If you want to enjoy arts and culture, head to the galleries and fine museums like the Archaeological Museum and the National Gallery.

-The place is famous for architecture and culinary prowess.
+The place is famous for its architecture and culinary prowess.

 The red brick architecture will glow in the warm light and will give you an experience of a lifetime.
 From this height, the city appears in all its glory.